Fabien-Mick/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 8 script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
 9 Divide Power by Divide
 10 Breat x Love
+11 convert a number from base 2 to base 10.